The below listed policies, procedures and criteria were set by Mass Youth Soccer and US Youth Soccer.

 - Each participant will be required to have their own water bottle, towel, and personal hygiene products (hand sanitizer, facial tissues, face coverings).
-Players are not required to wear face coverings during soccer activities, but must wear them at arrival, dismissal and during session transitions.
-Coaches and spectators will be required to wear face coverings by DPH guidelines (currently whenever within 6 feet of others a face covering must be worn).
+Per Brookline Health Department – all players and coaches must wear face coverings at all times (practices and games) when on the permitted athletic field.
+Coaches and spectators will be required to wear face coverings by DPH guidelines at all times.
 Tissues, wipes, or disposable gloves must be properly disposed in the appropriate receptacles.

 - Follow cleaning schedule/protocol of equipment (cones, goals etc.) with disinfectant before, during, and after training.

 - Appropriate personal protective equipment (gloves, face coverings/masks) must be worn as required per DPH guidelines.

 - Wear a face covering at all times.

 - Soccer will be permitted to be played by the players under the rules/laws of the sport.

 - Families must provide their child with a mask, sanitizer or sanitizing wipes, a water bottle, a soccer ball and their own soccer equipment (cleats, socks, shin pads) in a bag when they arrive.